 About this recipe

-These crunchy potato tacos, also known as flautas in Mexico, are a favorite dish among my children and myself.
+These crunchy potato tacos, also known as flautas in Mexico, are a favorite dish among my children and me.
 The corn tortilla is filled with a delicious filling, then fried and topped with salsa, cream, and lettuce, creating a dreamy and satisfying meal.
-To be honest, I find it difficult to choose between flautas and sopes – both are incredibly delicious.
+I find it difficult to choose between flautas and sopes – both are incredibly delicious.

 How to make them